-Stanley Kubrick is one of the most fascinating filmmakers to have ever helmed a camera.
+Stanley Kubrick is one of the most fascinating filmmakers to have ever wielded a camera.
 His work was very meticulous; from the script and initial research all the way to filming and editing, Kubrick would ensure that all of his precise vision not just made it into the film, but that it was composed just the way he wanted.
-This makes Kubrick films quite unique and by the time the major part of his career took off, he already had defined much of his signature style.
+This makes Kubrick films quite unique and by the time the major part of his career took off he already had defined much of his signature style.
 Preferring long takes, carefully composed camera angles and increasingly elaborate sets and themes, by the time his career ended with his death in March 1999, Kubrick had created a limited, though unmatched, series of works.

 Many reviewers have noted that Kubrick’s works contain not just the obvious plot line, but also hidden and practically subliminal narratives.
 It was into these carefully crafted and camouflaged story elements into which Kubrick inserted not just a psychological underbelly for his story, but also some daring political themes.
 In fact, in looking at these hidden themes we can see that Kubrick was very much concerned with politics – he must have thought about it a lot and studied it at length.
-However, Kubrick was very reclusive – he rarely gave interviews, refused to fly, always filmed in England – huge sets were build to stand in for Vietnam in Full Metal Jacket and for New York City in Eyes Wide Shut – and he also had a secretive production method of not allowing anything released about the movie without his approval.
+However, Kubrick was very reclusive – he rarely gave interviews, refused to fly, always filmed in England – huge sets were built to stand-in for Vietnam in Full Metal Jacket and for New York City in Eyes Wide Shut – and he also had a secretive production method of not allowing anything released about the movie without his approval.
 Some would call him a genius artist with a grand vision, while others a would just settle for “control freak.”

 Kubrick’s view on power can be seen throughout much of his work: powerful entities are usually dangerous.
 These can be the Hotel in The Shining, the secret government project in A Clockwork Orange, the war zone in Full Metal Jacket and others.
 Kubrick repeatedly showed the innocent as small and the evil as much bigger.
 2001: A Space Odyssey seems to be an exception to this as it is a story about spiritual ascent, but there is a greater exception here as well: that would be Kubrick himself.